Supporting Embedded Content

 Other parts of the browser mix content from multiple frames, like our browser’s Tab-wide display list.
 That means that a bug in the rasterizer could allow one frame to take over the rasterizer and then read data that ultimately came from another frame.
 This might seem like a rather complex attack, but it has happened before, so modern browsers use sandboxing techniques to prevent it.
 For example, Chromium can place the rasterizer in its own process and use a Linux feature called seccomp to limit what system calls that process can make.
 Even if a bug compromised the rasterizer, that rasterizer wouldn’t be able to exfiltrate data over the network, preventing private data from leaking.

-These isolation and sandboxing features may seem “straightforward”, in the same sense that the browser thread we added in Chapter 13 is “straightforward”.
+These isolation and sandboxing features may seem “straightforward”, in the same sense that the browser thread we added in Chapter 12 is “straightforward”.
 In practice, the many browser APIs mean the implementation is full of subtleties and ends up being extremely complex.
 Chromium, for example, took many years to ship the first implementation of site isolation.

-Site isolation has become much more important recent years, due to the CPU cache timing attacks called spectre and meltdown.
+Site isolation has become much more important in recent years, due to the CPU cache timing attacks called spectre and meltdown.
 In short, these attacks allow an attacker to read arbitrary locations in memory—including another frame’s data, if the two frames are in the same process—by measuring the time certain CPU operations take.
 Placing sensitive content in different CPU processes (which come with their own memory address spaces) is a good protection against these attacks.

 That said, these kinds of timing attacks can be subtle, and there are doubtless more that haven’t been discovered yet.
 To try to dull this threat, browsers currently prevent access to high-precision timers that can provide the accurate timing data typically required for timing attacks.
 For example, browsers reduce the accuracy of APIs like Date.now or setTimeout.

 Worse yet, there are browser APIs that don’t seem like timers but can be used as such.For example, the SharedArrayBuffer API lets two JavaScript threads run concurrently and share memory, which can be used to construct a clock.
-These API are useful, so browsers don’t quite want to remove them, but there is also no way to make them “less accurate”, since they are not a clock to begin with.
+These APIs are useful, so browsers don’t quite want to remove them, but there is also no way to make them “less accurate”, since they are not a clock to begin with.
 Browsers now require certain optional HTTP headers to be present in the parent and child frames’ HTTP responses in order to allow use of SharedArrayBuffer in particular, though this is not a perfect solution.

 Summary